nixworks/public/news/2006/11/7/README.md

 ##### After 48 rounds of voting
 ### [ After 48 rounds of voting, Panama is elected to a non-permanent seat on the United Nations Security Council. ](/news/2006/11/7/after-48-rounds-of-voting-panama-is-elected-to-a-non-permanent-seat-on-the-united-nations-security-council.md)
-_Context: Panama, United Nations, After 48 rounds of voting, Security Council_
+_Context: Panama, United Nations, Security Council, After 48 rounds of voting_

 ##### Jos Montilla
 ### [ Jos Montilla becomes the new President of the "Generalitat" of Catalonia, renewing the left-of-centre tripartite pact between his PSC, the pro-independence ERC and the leftist ICV-EUiA alliance after the election held on 2006-11-01. ](/news/2006/11/7/jose-montilla-becomes-the-new-president-of-the-generalitat-of-catalonia-renewing-the-left-of-centre-tripartite-pact-between-his-psc-the.md)
-_Context: PSC, Jos Montilla, ICV, ERC, election, Catalonia, ''Generalitat'', EUiA_
+_Context: ERC, ''Generalitat'', Catalonia, EUiA, PSC, Jos Montilla, ICV, election_

 ##### John R. Bolton
 ### [ John R. Bolton, the United States Ambassador to the United Nations, claims that United States diplomat Josette Shiner has been selected to head the United Nations World Food Programme. ](/news/2006/11/7/john-r-bolton-the-united-states-ambassador-to-the-united-nations-claims-that-united-states-diplomat-josette-shiner-has-been-selected-to.md)